Gastronationalism: Feta

-Until 1999, feta was used only by Greek producers.
+Until 1999, the term feta was used only by Greek producers.
 During the 1990s, Denmark and Germany challenged the labelling, arguing that the word 'feta' was Italian and that other EU countries shared climate and geography with parts of Greece and should be permitted to label their feta-style cheeses as Feta.
 In 2002 the European Union granted the sole rights to use the name to Greece.

 Foie gras

 Foie gras has been protected as a name and signifier of traditional identity by France; conflict is common with animal rights activists.